Sleep Apnea & Airway Issues in Teens

 They may have airway or breathing issues.
 We can check their symptoms to find out whether airway-focused orthodontics can help.Book a Consultation

-How Sleep Apnea & Airway Issues are Treated
+Treatment for Sleep Apnea & Airway Issues in Teens

 Teens (and their parents) who are dealing with sleep apnea and airway issues often notice symptoms that might worry them.At Village Orthodontics, we take a non-invasive, client-first approach to orthodontics, developing a customized orthodontic treatment plan for your teen.